Crown-Commercial-Service/ReportMI-service-manual/doc/adr/0019-store-data-validation-rules-in-json-files.md

 required and the validation rules for each field.
 This JSON file will be stored in a GitHub repository, and used to generate templates and validate submitted files.

+Eventually, we will develop an API to provide access to this information.

 ## Decision